Jaycar-Electronics/Camping-Power-Meter/README.md

 This device is a simple current meter, set up so you can use it while camping to see what sort of power your 12v devices are using.

 Note that this project is designed to be more of a theory-lesson than a real practical unit. we have a [30A Current Module](https://jaycar.com.au/p/XC4610) and a [Regulator](https://jaycar.com.au/p/ZV1565) that can be used to make this a little more robust.

-Consider reading through to get an understanding of the theory then using these components for a travel handy kit.
+Consider reading through to get an understanding of the theory then using these additional components for a travel handy kit.

 ## Bill of Materials